silnrsi/font-arab-tools/documentation/source/lamalef.md

 ### Historical approach

-Most fonts ligate _lam+alef_ (for all relevant lam-like and alef-like glyphs) so it is a single glyph.
-Historically, SIL fonts did _not_ do that but used separate lam and alef glyphs, contextually-shaped to look like the shape of the traditional lam-alef ligature.
+Most fonts ligate _lam+alef_ (for all relevant *lam*-like and *alef*-like characters) so it is a single glyph.
+Historically, SIL fonts did _not_ do that but used separate lam and alef glyphs, contextually shaped to look like the shape of the traditional lam-alef ligature.

 Amiri is another font that takes this approach and this note from one of the [Amiri font’s fea](https://github.com/aliftype/amiri/blob/main/sources/kashida.fea) files hints at potential problems: